open-telemetry/opentelemetry-dotnet-contrib/README.md

 ## Project status

+This repository is a collection of unrelated components maintained by different authors and groups.
+As such components shipped from this repository (via [Nuget](https://www.nuget.org/))may be at different stability/maturity levels.
-Components shipped from this repository are at different maturity levels.
-The status for each component is mentioned in their respective Readme files.
-The component status falls under one of the following categories:
+The status for each individual component SHOULD be mentioned in its respective `README.md` file and SHOULD fall into one of the following categories:

 ### Development

-Component is currently in development and is not available on [Nuget](https://www.nuget.org/).
+Component is currently in development and is NOT available on [Nuget](https://www.nuget.org/).

 ### Alpha